Check here Orient Car Insurance Review in UAE, How Orient Car Insurance is best to buy new and Renew your car insurance online in Dubai and UAE

-The United Arab Emirates is always keen to provide on road safety to its motorists and other road users.
-Therefore, it always tries to make amendments in its old driving rules and incorporates new road laws for the same.
+The United Arab Emirates is always keen to provide on road safety to its motorists and pedestrians.
+The government tries to introduce new and stringent traffic rules to keep the safety part intact.
 The constant efforts put by the government of UAE has not only reduced the number of accidents in the past few years but also has made driving quite smooth.

-On the same line, the government has also mandated the car insurance in UAE and has asked the insurance providers to include the facility of online car insurance in UAE.
+On the same line, the government has also mandated car insurance in UAE, which can be ensured through online insurance in UAE.
 Moreover, the concerned authorities of the United Arab Emirates time to time organize various road-safety awareness campaigns.

-- Laws for Seat Belt: Because of the higher rate of road accidents, it is compulsory to wear seatbelts in your moving car.
+Considering the increasing rate of road accidents, it is compulsory to wear a seatbelt while driving.

-- Minimum Age of Driving: The minimum age to drive in the UAE is 18 years.
-However, some car rental companies may need you to be more than 25 years and have driving experience of at least of a few years.
+The minimum age to drive in the UAE is 18 years.
+However, some car rental companies may need you to be more than 25 years and have driving experience of a few years.
 There are some companies who may allow you to drive a rental car at the age of 23, but for that matter, you have to pay young driver’s excess fees.

-- Speed Limits: The speed limit varies throughout UAE.
-There are some main roads wherein you can drive at the speed of 140km per hour, whereas some main roads allow you to drive at the speed of 100 or 120km per hour.
-For built-up areas the usual permissible speed limit is 80km per hour, however, it is slower for busy areas.
+The speed limit varies throughout the UAE.
+There are free roads wherein you can drive at the speed of 140-160 km per hour, whereas in the rural areas, the speed limit should be 100 km/h.
+The urban areas allow you to drive at the speed of 60-80 km/h, while in the residential areas it should be 40 km/h.

-- Fines: For a minor offense, the traffic police may issue a fine notice to you, but for serious on-road offense, summon from court or suspension of the license can be issued.
+For a minor offense, the traffic police may issue a fine notice to you, but for serious on-road offense, a summon from court or suspension of the license can be issued.

-- Safety Rules for Children: In a few recent years, the on-road safety rules have been significantly changed in the UAE in order to reduce the death rate.
-One of which is to ensure the safety of the children who are traveling in the cars.
-According to the safety rules for children, it is restricted for any child below 12 years to sit in the front seat of the car while it is moving.
-Children who are sitting in the rear seat and are below the age of 12 years must sit in the booster seats or restraints.
+In a few recent years, on-road safety rules have been significantly changed in the UAE in order to reduce road incidents.
+And it is imperative to ensure safety more while a baby or a kid is on board.
+Usually, it is restricted for a child below the age 12 years to sit in the front seat of the car.
+Children who weigh between 18-36 kgs or below the age of 12 years are to be seated in a booster seat.

-The road rules in the UAE are developed to reduce the rate of on-road accidental death, however many of you ignore these rules.
-Mentioned below are the road rules that everyone who drives on the roads of UAE must follow:
+The road rules in the UAE are developed to maintain decorum on roads.
+Mentioned below are the road rules that everyone who drives on the roads of the UAE must follow:

 The big cities of UAE have expensive parking and many times it may become difficult for you to find a parking there.
 However, you always have a choice to park your car on the streets if there is any space available.
 The suburbs and smaller towns have parking and most of the times it is free.